yousuketakada/ball_pyramid_puzzle/README.md

 </summary>

 1. Place `d` in a corner of the base.
-   (Note that the base is rotated by 180 degrees compared to the above diagram;
+   (Note that the base is rotated by 180 degrees from the above diagram.)
-   when taking the picture with a webcam, I was sitting on the opposite side.)

    ![step 1](./fig/step_1.jpg)